Nineteen Years Ago — September 1997

 It was a short fly to Priest island on the Raven’s private jet.
 We landed on a small uncontrolled airport and a car was waiting for us.
 We hopped in and drove through the thick foggy woods that occupied most of the island until we reached a gate at the end of a small path.
 The driver punched in a code before it opened letting us in.

 There was about a minute long drive until we arrived in a large clearing where a house stood.
 The Raven’s house was impressive; it was one of those uber-modern type with glass and cement walls where you could see through a good chunk of it, with two stories and a large wing on the left.
-On the left side there was a massive garage big enough to hold a dozen cars.
+On the right side there was a massive garage big enough to hold a dozen cars.
 Just behind the house I could see that was a small cliff that overlooked the ocean and a small beach, a set of stairs leading down to it.

 “Welcome to your new home.”
 John said, holding the door open for me.